jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3  InstructLab Taxonomy and files for training.md

 - qna.yaml (overview and example)
 - attribution file

-## - How to contribute new knowledge and skills to InstructLab
+## - How to contribute knowledge and skills to a model with InstructLab